-At the same time, however, and surprisingly to most visitors, human beings just like you and me had to be forcibly removed to create the first “organized” wilderness in America .
-[See Spence M D (1999) Dispossessing the Wilderness: Indian Removal and the Making of the National Parks.
-Oxford: Oxford University Press.
-Darrenkamp A (n.d.).
-The Indian Removal Act and the Trail of Tears: cause, effect, and justification.
-Native America, discovered and conquered: Thomas Jefferson, Lewis and Clark, and manifest destiny.
-Oregon Historical Quarterly, 108(3), 500]. http://historymatters.gmu.edu/d/7402.
-Garrison T (2007).
-The tragic story here is the way tens of thousands of indigenous American naive people–as well as their European neighbors–were first asked, and then required, to remove themselves, their families, and their belongings from their fully legal homes, once the government back in Washington, D.C., had decided the final borders of this park, developed for the “good” of all the people.
-Contemporary Indian people have protested, fought and died over so-called “reservations,” where tribal groups were given small spaces of mostly valueless land as “compensation” for millions upon millions of value-laden property taken, and otherwise appropriated, during centuries of the European takeover of North America; in just the same way, the wounds inflicted by the seizure of land and subsequent removal of its occupants–from the 1600s until the modern era–have produced, and continue to produce, pain and suffering throughout an entire culture.
+This tragic story involves the way tens of thousands of native peoples–as well as some of their European neighbors–were first asked, and then required, to remove themselves, their families, and their belongings from their fully legal homes, once the government back in Washington, D.C., had decided the final borders of this park.
+These plans, it was often noted, were developed for the “good” of all the people.
+Contemporary Indian people have, of course, protested, fought and even died over the issue of so-called “reservations,” where tribal groups were deeded small spaces of mostly valueless land as “compensation” for millions upon millions of acres of value-laden property taken, and otherwise appropriated, during centuries of the European occupation of North America; in just the same way, the wounds inflicted by the seizure of land and subsequent removal of its earliest human occupants–from the 1600s until the modern era–have produced, and continue to produce, pain and suffering throughout an entire culture.

-The Puebloans, for example, were a cultural group who inhabited the region around “Four Corners,” the spot where modern-day Arizona, Colorado, New Mexico, and Utah touch corners.
-These people lived in cave fortification, as well as lowland dwellings, they understood the movements of the celestial bodies, and they practiced elaborate rituals in ladder-accessed dugouts known as kivas.
-The term “Anasazi” actually derives from a phrase meaning “ancient enemies,” since these cliff dwellers were not actually Navaho ancestors.
-One present-day site bears a particularly poignant comment that can be found on the web link that advertises it as a tourist attraction: “Canyon de Chelly is unique among National Parks, as it is comprised entirely of Navajo Tribal Trust Land that also sustains a living community of Navajo people.” [http://www.arizonaedventures.com/arizona/blog/things-to-see-do/arizona-top-ten/indian-ruins/].
-Canyon de Chelly is also an active National Monument of historical remains.
-It includes virtually a thousand years of signs of habitation–from A. D. 300 to around the year 1300–including architectural ruins, rock art, and a variety of artifacts from the times of the Anasazi to the Navaho.
+The Puebloans, for example, were a cultural group who inhabited the region around “Four Corners,” the spot where now modern-day Arizona, Colorado, New Mexico, and Utah touch corners.
+These earlier people lived in cave fortifications, as well as lowland dwellings, they understood the movements of the celestial bodies, and they practiced elaborate sacred rituals in ladder-accessed dugouts known as kivas.
+The term “Anasazi” actually derives from a phrase meaning “ancient enemies,” since these cliff dwellers were not technically the Navaho’s ancestors.
+One present-day site bears a particularly poignant comment that can be found on a web-link that advertises it now as a tourist attraction: “Canyon de Chelly is unique among National Parks, as it is comprised entirely of Navajo Tribal Trust Land that also sustains a living community of Navajo people.”
+Canyon de Chelly is also a National Monument full of historical remains. [http://www.arizonaedventures.com/arizona/blog/things-to-see-do/arizona-top-ten/indian-ruins/].
+It includes virtually a thousand years of recorded habitation–from A. D. 300 to around the year 1300–including architectural ruins, rock art, and a variety of artifacts from the times of the Anasazi to the Navaho.